RazumRu/nodejs-universal-boilerplate-libs/README.md

 - Commitlint checks if your commit messages meet the conventional commit format.
 - Husky enforces these rules pre-commit, making sure bad commits are never pushed.

+## Version Management with Lerna

+Our projects use Lerna for managing package versions efficiently.
+Lerna automatically recognizes semantic versioning conventions and updates versions during the continuous integration (CI) process.